What we’re about

 • You will represent GABA well.

-Load the route into your bicycle computer, your smart phone or print a copy of the cue sheet.
-Otherwise, follow the ride leader
+If you want to know where you are going, load the RideWithGPS route into your bicycle computer, your smart phone or print a copy of the cue sheet.
+Otherwise, follow the ride leader.

 If you haven't ridden with me before, I will not have your contact information.
-If so, please send your name, phone number, emergency contact, emergency contact phone number (NOT 911) to theresagilbert90@gmail.com.
-If you are bringing a +1, send their information as well.
-The ride waiver will be filled out prior to the ride, you will just need to verify the information and sign it.
+If so, please send your name, phone number, emergency contact, emergency contact phone number (NOT 911) to olson234@gmail.com or text to 661-345-6616.
+I have a QR code you can scan with your smart devise to complete the Waiver.

 What to Bring: